rw-r-r-0644/OS/README.md

 It's pretty bad for now but hopefully it will be fixed sometime.
 heap is currently randomly causing page faults. there must be something weird with it.

-(infonformations were taken from the osdev wiki, the little book about kernel development and jamesm's tutorials)
+(informations were taken from the osdev wiki, the little book about kernel development and jamesm's tutorials)

 ### How to build
 #### Requirements: